Testplan Editor-TestplanListView Editor/en

 true, if the test case passed,

 These two allow for a simple conditional execution of individual test cases.
 Of course, these variables are also visible in the network as regular environment variables.
 Therefore, more complex checks can be performed using arbitrarily complex logic there.
-Condition variables are available in rel2.1 and newer.

 Finally, by dropping another test-plan into the test-case area, all of its test-cases are embedded and are treated as a single test-case in the outer test-plan.
 Thus, hierarchies of testplans can be created, which can of course still be executed individually.